tasleson/duplihere/README.md

 Very early development with a questionable algorithm and implementation, but it does appear to provide some useful results.
-Graph of memory and CPU consumption while looking through linux kernel source tree.
+Graph of memory and CPU consumption while examining the Linux kernel source tree for duplicates, `5.2` branch which has ~`17,829,391` lines of code.

 ![duplihere_u32_c_and_h](https://user-images.githubusercontent.com/2520480/70397200-cd38c680-19d5-11ea-84d8-191ec65fa9c7.png)